thegreyd/devops/README.md

 ```
 ## Rolling Update
 ```
-All the ansible scripts and code for Canary release are contained in the Rolling folder.
+All the ansible scripts and code for Rolling release are contained in the Rolling folder.
 The ansible scripts do the following

 1. Configure and install jenkins